 Mr Bunz’ gourmet, pillow-soft steamed fluffy buns will make your mouth water as your palate experiences a taste of contemporary Asian flavours.
 Start off with some crispy popcorn chicken then choose your bao filling, but if you’re craving a little something sweet, the peanut butter ice cream and strawberry jam bao is a seriously good time.

-This is street food (carpark food?) done differently.
-Located on Fish Lane, with fairy lit outdoor tables to enjoy your Asian feast on, Hello Please boasts a menu of scrumptious Vietnamese street eats, including a crispy chicken bao with kimchi and coriander aioli worth writing home about.
+This is street food done differently.
+Located on Fish Lane, with a new, weather proof (but still featuring that shipping container kitchen we know and love) venue to enjoy your Asian feast in, Hello Please boasts a menu of scrumptious Vietnamese street eats, including a crispy chicken bao with kimchi and coriander aioli worth writing home about.

 Umami knows all a-bao-t Asian burgers.
 Their smiling buns are stuffed with pork belly or finger-lickin' fried chicken, perfect to mix and match with their delish menu of Asian tapas.
 Vegetarians are catered for too, with a crispy salt and pepper tofu loaded bao.